rbigelow/flask-intro/README.md

 # Setup Instructions

-This code sample demonstrates how setup a simple Flask appliation using application virtualization.
+This code sample demonstrates how setup a simple Flask application  using application virtualization.

 ## 1) Install Python and a code editor.

 Follow the directions for your operating system here https://www.python.org/

-Personally I reccomend Visual Studio Code as a editor but there are also many others. https://code.visualstudio.com/
+Personally I recommend  Visual Studio Code as a editor but there are also many others. https://code.visualstudio.com/